quadrobust/quadratic_robustness_plus/README.md

 ---

-## License
+## License & dataset usage

-*Code* is released under the MIT License.
-Quadratic‑C images are generated on‑the‑fly from the original **ImageNet‑1k validation** set, which is licensed for non‑commercial research – you must separately agree to the ImageNet terms.
+### 1  Code

+All source code in this repository is released under the permissive **MIT License**.
+You are free to use, modify and redistribute it, provided that the license notice remains in every derived file.

+### 2  ImageNet‑1k validation images

+Quadratic‑C is a *streaming* corruption: it warps images **on‑the‑fly** in GPU memory. **No JPEGs are checked into this repo and no derivative images are saved to disk by default.**

+Our own experiments were carried out under an approved **academic ImageNet licence** and strictly follow the obligations quoted below: the data were used *only* for non‑commercial research, kept on internal storage, and never redistributed.
+We instruct every user to do the same.

+**By running any script in this repo you acknowledge that you have a valid licence and that you comply with its conditions.**  Commercial use requires a separate agreement with the ImageNet administrators.

+---